-We do use plug-ins of social media networks on our website and its pages (e.g. Facebook, Twitter, Google+, Instagram, Pinterest, XING, LinkedIn, Tumblr).
+On our pages social media plugins are maybe used (e.g. Facebook, Twitter, Google+, Instagram, Pinterest, XING, LinkedIn, Tumblr).

-As a rule, you will be able to recognise these plug-ins because of the respective social media logos that appear.
-To warrant the protection of data on our website, we use these plug-ins only in combination with the so-called “Shariff” solution.
-This application prevents the plug-ins that have been integrated into our website from transferring data to the respective provider as soon as you enter our website.
+You can usually recognize the plugins by the respective social media logos.
+In order to guarantee data protection on our website, we only use these plugins in conjunction with the so-called “Shariff” solution.
+This application prevents the plugins integrated on our website from transferring data to the respective provider the first time the user enters the site.

-A direct connection to the provider’s server shall not be established until you have activated the respective plug-in by clicking on the affiliated button (which indicates your consent).
-As soon as you activate the plug-in, the respective provider receives the information that you have visited our website with your IP address.
-If you are simultaneously logged into your respective social media account (e.g. Facebook), the respective provider will be able to allocate your visit to our website to your user account.
+Only when you activate the respective plugin by clicking on the corresponding button will a direct connection to the provider’s server be established (consent).
+As soon as you activate the plugin, the respective provider receives the information that you have visited our site with your IP address.
+If you are logged into your respective social media account (e.g. Facebook) at the same time, the respective provider can assign the visit to our pages to your user account.

-We have integrated plug-ins of the social network Facebook, provided by Facebook Inc., 1 Hacker Way, Menlo Park, California 94025, USA, on our website.
-You will be able to recognise Facebook plug-ins by the Facebook logo or the “Like” button on our website.
-An overview of the Facebook plug-ins is available under the following link: https://developers.facebook.com/docs/plugins/.
+On our pages are plugins of the social network Facebook, provider Facebook Inc., 1 Hacker Way, Menlo Park, California 94025, USA, integrated.
+You can recognize the Facebook plugins by the Facebook logo or the “Like” button on our page.
+An overview of the Facebook plugins can be found here: https://developers.facebook.com/docs/plugins/.

-If you do not want Facebook to be able to allocate your visit to our website and its pages to your Facebook user account, please log out of your Facebook account while you are on our website.
+If you do not want Facebook to be able to assign visits to our pages to your Facebook user account, please log out of your Facebook user account.

-The use of the Facebook plug-in is based on Art.
-6 Sect.
-1 lit. f GDPR.
-The operator of the website has a legitimate interest in being as visible as possible on social media.
+The Twitter plug-in is used on the basis of Art.
+6 para.
+1 lit. f DSGVO.
+The website operator has a justified interest in the widest possible visibility in the social media.

-We use social plug-ins of the social network Pinterest on our website.
-The network is operated by Pinterest Inc., 808 Brannan Street, San Francisco, CA 94103-490, USA (“Pinterest”).
+On our site we use social plugins of the social network Pinterest, which is operated by Pinterest Inc., 808 Brannan Street, San Francisco, CA 94103-490, USA (“Pinterest”).

-If you access a site or page that contains such a plug-in, your browser will establish a direct connection with Pinterest’s servers.
-During this process, the plug-in transfers log data to Pinterest’s servers in the United States.
-The log data may possibly include your IP address, the address of the websites you visited, which also contain Pinterest functions.
-The information also includes the type and settings of your browser, the data and time of the inquiry, how you use Pinterest and cookies.
+If you access a page that contains such a plugin, your browser will connect directly to Pinterest’s servers.
+The plugin transmits protocol data to the server of Pinterest in the USA.
+This log data may include your IP address, the address of the websites visited, which also contain Pinterest functions, browser type and settings, date and time of the request, your use of Pinterest and cookies.

 The use of the Pinterest plug-in is based on Art.
-6 Sect.
-1 lit. f GDPR.
-The operator of the website has a legitimate interest in being as visible as possible on social media.
+6 para.
+1 lit. f DSGVO.
+The website operator has a justified interest in the widest possible visibility in the social media.

-For more information concerning the purpose, scope and continue processing and use of the data by Pinterest as well as your affiliated rights and options to protect your private information, please consult the data privacy information of Pinterest at: https://about.pinterest.com/en/privacy-policy.
+Further information on the purpose, scope and further processing and use of the data by Pinterest as well as your rights and possibilities in this regard for the protection of your privacy can be found in Pinterest’s data protection information: https://about.pinterest.com/en/privacy-policy.